Nameserver Checker

 What are authoritative nameservers?

-Can I check nameservers for a subdomain?
+How do I verify nameservers for a subdomain?

 Sources & references